sbangalore/sbangalore.github.io/_posts/2019-12-05-Journal-of-Finance-Nov-TLDR.md

 1. Find number of dealers in a chain.
 Longer chain = smaller yield spread.
 2. Proxy chains as meeting rates (required sales required to complete the chain.)
 More sales in larger sales = smaller yield spreads (i.e. dealers rely on large client base)

--- This explains 6.3% of the variation in the PCA component --
+<span style="color:blue">This explains 6.3% of the variation in the PCA component.</span>

 _Dealing with systematic bargaining frictions_